AbhiXverse/Solidity-journey/Day 08/Solidity Notes.md

 - Used to define a list of constant values (like options)
 - Improves readability
 - Values start from 0 to go up (0,1,2....)
-- can be converted to/from
+- can be converted to/from integers
+- first value is the default
+- can have 1 to 256 members

+Constructor

+- Special